kedro-org/kedro/docs/source/hooks/common_use_cases.md

 ```

 ## Use Hooks to load external credentials
-We recommend using the `after_context_created` Hook to add credentials to the session's config loader instance.
-In this example we show how to load credentials from Azure KeyVault.
+We recommend using the `after_context_created` Hook to add credentials to the session's config loader instance from any external credentials manager.
+In this example we show how to load credentials from [Azure KeyVault](https://learn.microsoft.com/en-us/azure/key-vault/general/).

 Here is the example KeyVault instance, note the KeyVault and secret names: